Luke 10:6

 Quick Summary

 Luke 10:6 is a verse from the book of Luke in the New Testament.
+The KJV reads: "And if the son of peace be there, your peace shall rest upon it: if not, it shall turn to you again."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Luke 10:6